Natural Pet Care with Young Living Essential Oils

-M-Grain blend - Provides topical relief from head discomfort.
+M-Grain blend - Provides topical relief to the head.

 PanAway blend - Helps with discomfort and relaxing of muscles, ligaments, and tendons.
 Using a moist towel over the area increases the effectiveness of the essential oils.

 Peace & Calming blend - Helps to relieve negative emotions and to calm a pet.
 If an injury is present, Peace & Calming can help relax a pet enough so that other treatments can be administered.

 V-6 - always have on hand a carrier oil, such as V-6 for diluting your Young Living essential oils.